Renate Drucker: Academic and archivist

 The appearance of a young woman - das "Archivfräulein" - in charge of the university archives was difficult for some of the older professors to accept.
 Her academic background was far from conventional.
 There were even some who doubted the need for a central university archive, favouring instead the safe keeping of archived documents in the private homes of the distinguished academic experts who best understood their significance.
 The main archive building, sandwiched between the Augusteum building and the Pauliner church was seen by some not as the University Archive but simply as an archive for the Rector's Office, which was reflected in its size.
 During the early 1950s an important task for Drucker involved pleading for, commandeering and improvising additional storage locations.

 Drucker won round the doubters and increasingly earned the respect of colleagues and students thanks to her deep scholarship, energy and a certain flair.
 There was much to be done.
 Before the outbreak of the war the most valuable items in the archive had been hurriedly placed in the relatively bomb-proof cellar of the adjacent Augusteum building, while other records had been distributed away from the vulnerable city centre.
 The archive building itself had survived the heavy bomb attack on Leipzig of 3/4 December 1943, but it was only in 1949 that a start had been made on retrieving and sorting the material from the next door cellar where it had been placed ten years earlier.
-She rapidly collected together items of historical interest that had been scattered by the predations of Naziism and war.
-A high point, backed by the easing of political tensions within the Soviet block that accompanied Nikita Khrushchev's time as first party secretary, was the repatriation in 1958 of large amounts of material from the Soviet Union that had been removed either for safe keeping or else as booty in 1945.
+She rapidly collected together items of historical interest that had been scattered by the predations of Nazism and war.
+A high point, backed by the easing of political tensions within the Soviet bloc that accompanied Nikita Khrushchev's time as first party secretary, was the repatriation in 1958 of large amounts of material from the Soviet Union that had been removed either for safe keeping or else as booty in 1945.
 Reflecting her own academic background, the rich collection of medieval documents became a greatly treasured university resource for the academic community.
 Across the universities sector in East Germany she created a "Working Group for the archive departments of academic institutions" ("Arbeitsgemeinschaft der Archivare wissenschaftlicher Einrichtungen"), designed to facilitate the orderly exchange of materials.
 In the context of her work as university archivist she also found time to publish a piece of research of her own concerning the history of the Leipzig university buildings.

 In parallel with her responsibilities for the university archive, Drucker increasingly supported the university's work with advice and through her own teaching activities.
 Between 1950 and 1960 she held a formal teaching contract covering Medieval Latin and Auxiliary history sciences.
 Particular specialities included Palaeography, Diplomatics and Historical Chronology.
 She received a more formal teaching contract from the university in 1968, and became associate professor for auxiliary history sciences in 1970, a post in the University History Department which she retained till September 1977, when, formally, she retired.
 She nevertheless continued teaching till well into the 1990s.